kenny-zetaris/Documentation/tutorial/Exercise1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Loading data into DB
-  Before you ryn theload queries, you need to load the data dumps into the VM.
+  Before you run the load queries, you need to load the data dumps into the VM.
 If you are using the platform-VM it has the data files already present under ``/srv/zetaris/docs/files/exercise1`` .
   Once can also use SSH or your favorite ftp tools to move data into the VM.
 Refer to `Quick start guide <../Platform-VM/02quick-start.html>`_ for more details on how to connetc to VM.

      - SSH